 While the term “false imprisonment” brings to mind actual jails or prisons and the government or agents acting for the government, the truth is not always quite as cut-and-dried.
 Anyone can be falsely imprisoned in any location and by any party.

-We offer Free Consultations to victims of False Imprisonment, with no out-of-pocket fees or expenses.
-Call Whitney, LLP to discuss your legal rights with a Free Consultation at 410 583 8000, or use our Online Contact Form, and we will be in touch
+We offer Legal Consultations to victims of False Imprisonment.
+Call Whitney, LLP to discuss your legal rights with a Legal Consultation at 410 583 8000, or use our Online Contact Form, and we will be in touch

 What is False Imprisonment?